Richard G. Luthy: Academic research

 Luthy joined the faculty in civil and environmental engineering at Carnegie Mellon University in 1975.
 He was associate dean in the university's school of engineering, and department head of civil and environmental engineering.
 He was recruited by Stanford and returned to Palo Alto in 1999.
-He was chair of Stanford's Civil and Environmental Engineering Department from 2003-2009.
+He was chair of Stanford's Civil and Environmental Engineering Department from 2003 to 2009.

 Luthy's research emphasized physicochemical processes for water quality engineering.
 His graduate studies and early research coincided with the passage of major water quality legislation, as well as with the energy crisis in the 1970s.
 This resulted in research projects supported by the United States Environmental Protection Agency, the Energy Research and Development Administration and its successor, United States Department of Energy, with studies on water management and treatment in coal gasification and liquefaction.
 That work led to a body of research on the behavior of polycyclic aromatic hydrocarbons in treatment and fate in the environment.
 Research in the 1980s and 1990s addressed soil and groundwater contamination and bioavailability of hydrophobic organic compounds and PFCs, so-called forever chemicals, for protection of groundwater.
 His research focused on persistent and bioaccumulative organic compounds in sediments that resulted in the development of in-situ treatment technologies to sequester toxic hydrophobic organic compounds.

 Having seen California grow in population and prosper economically, he witnessed how the state's major water infrastructure that served the state well in the mid-twentieth century was stretched to its limits to meet the needs of the twenty-first century.
 Luthy worked with colleagues at Stanford and elsewhere on more sustainable urban water systems including reuse and stormwater capture for water supply.
 From 2011 to 2022 he was the director of the National Science Foundation Engineering Research Center for Re-inventing the Nation's Urban Water Infrastructure.

 Luthy is recognized for advancement of environmental engineering with energy-efficient, decentralized water reuse; urban stormwater capture and treatment for water supply; and urban water supply strategies for California in the face of maintaining environmental flows in rivers while addressing climate change and competing demands.